edgedb/easy-edgedb/chapter7/index.md

 Here's the error:

 ```
-error: operator '>' cannot be applied to operands of type 'std::int16' and 'array<std::int16>'
+error: InvalidTypeError: operator '>' cannot be applied to operands of type 'std::int16' and 'array<std::int16>'
 ```

 We can {eql:func}`look at the function signature <docs:std::min>` to see the problem: